railsgirls/guides.railsgirls.com/_pages/new-page.md

 </li>
 {% endhighlight %}

-add the following lines to link to the new page:
+add the following lines of HTML to link to the new page:

 {% highlight erb %}
 <li class="nav-item">